dabidstudio/youtubeinsights-mcp-server/README.md

 ## License

-This project is licensed under the MIT License.
+The project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.